Old Hungarian script: Origins

+Origins of the Turkic scripts are uncertain.
+According to some opinions, ancient Turkic runes descend from primaeval Turkic graphic logograms.

+Linguist András Róna-Tas derives Old Hungarian from the Old Turkic script, itself recorded in inscriptions dating from c.
+AD 720.

 Speakers of Proto-Hungarian would have come into contact with Turkic peoples during the 7th or 8th century, in the context of the Turkic expansion, as is also evidenced by numerous Turkic loanwords in Proto-Hungarian.

 All the letters but one for sounds which were shared by Turkic and Ancient Hungarian can be related to their Old Turkic counterparts.
 Most of the missing characters were derived by script internal extensions, rather than borrowings, but a small number of characters seem to derive from Greek, such as 'eF'.

 The modern Hungarian term for this script (coined in the 19th century), rovás, derives from the verb róni ('to score') which is derived from old Uralic, general Hungarian terminology describing the technique of writing (írni 'to write', betű 'letter', bicska 'knife, also: for carving letters') derive from Turkic, which further supports transmission via Turkic alphabets.

 Medieval Hungary

 Epigraphic evidence for the use of the Old Hungarian script in medieval Hungary dates to the 10th century, for example, from Homokmégy.
 The latter inscription was found on a fragment of a quiver made of bone.
 Although there have been several attempts to interpret it, the meaning of it is still unclear.

-In 1000, with the coronation of Stephen I of Hungary, Hungary (previously an alliance of mostly nomadic tribes) became a kingdom.
+In 1000, with the coronation of Stephen I of Hungary, Hungary, previously an alliance of mostly nomadic tribes, became a kingdom.
 The Latin alphabet was adopted as official script; however, Old Hungarian continued to be used in the vernacular.

 The runic script was first mentioned in the 13th century Chronicle of Simon of Kéza, where he stated that the Székelys may use the script of the Blaks.
 Johannes Thuróczy wrote in the Chronica Hungarorum that the Székelys did not forget the Scythian letters and these are engraved on sticks by carving.

 Early Modern period

 The Old Hungarian script became part of folk art in several areas during this period.
-In Royal Hungary, Old Hungarian script was used less, although there are relics from this territory, too.
+In Royal Hungary, Old Hungarian script was used less, although there are relics from this territory as well.

 There is another copy – similar to the Nikolsburg Alphabet – of the Old Hungarian alphabet, dated 1609.
-The inscription from Énlaka, dated 1668, is an example of the "folk art use".
+The inscription from Énlaka, dated 1668, is an example of the folk art use.

 There are a number of inscriptions ranging from the 17th to the early 19th centuries, including examples from Kibéd, Csejd, Makfalva, Szolokma, Marosvásárhely, Csíkrákos, Mezőkeresztes, Nagybánya, Torda, Felsőszemeréd, Kecskemét and Kiskunhalas.